List of weight training exercises: Snatch

 The snatch is one of the two current olympic weightlifting events (the other being the clean and jerk).
 The essence of the event is to lift a barbell from the platform to locked arms overhead in a smooth continuous movement.
 The barbell is pulled as high as the lifter can manage (typically to mid [ chest] height) (the pull) at which point the barbell is flipped overhead.
 With relatively light weights (as in the "power snatch") locking of the arms may not require rebending the knees.
 However, as performed in contests, the weight is always heavy enough to demand that the lifter receive the bar in a squatting position, while at the same time flipping the weight so it moves in an arc directly overhead to locked arms.
 When the lifter is secure in this position, he rises (overhead squat), completing the lift.

-Bulgarian Split Squats
+Bulgarian split squats

-The Bulgarian Split Squat is a squat variation and is performed by resting the back foot on a elevated surface, such as a bench, with your other foot out in from of you on the floor.
-With a dumbbell in hand, or body weight, you bend and lower your front leg until the dumbbell reaches the floor, and then using your front leg, push up into starting positon.
-This exercise targets hamstrings, glutes, and quadracieceps, making it a great full body movement.
-This movement also requires good balance and stability, so core strength is an important aspect as well.
+The Bulgarian split squat is a squat variation and is performed by resting the back foot on an elevated surface, such as a bench, with your other foot out in front of you on the floor.
+With a dumbbell in hand or body weight, you bend and lower your front leg until the dumbbell reaches the floor, and then using your front leg, push up into starting position.
+This exercise targets the hamstrings, glutes, and quadriceps, making it a great full-body movement.
+This movement also requires good balance and stability, so core strength is also an important aspect.